 4 steps to protect your home if you're off on a long winter holiday

 If you're leaving your home unoccupied for more than 30 consecutive days, make sure that you check your policy details (including any endorsements and the terms and conditions) to be sure that your home insurance cover is still in place.

 - Turn your water supply off at the stopcock, unless the heating system is powered by a condensing boiler that requires constant pressure.

 - If leaving the heating on to prevent pipes freezing, make sure that it is always at a minimum temperature of 15 degrees Celsius.

 - If you are planning to simply turn the heating off while you are away then don’t forget to drain your hot water and heating system so that there is no water left in the pipes to freeze.

 - Make sure your empty property is checked regularly.
 Ask a family member, friend, neighbour or key holding service to visit the house every few days.

 Add Upgraded Home Emergency cover to your HomeProtect policy today!

 Upgrade to Full Home Emergency cover and you can call our 24/7 Home Emergency line if you have an emergency situation, with no impact to your No Claims Bonus.

-This upgrade also includes emergency repairs to your heating system, repairs if you have a burst pipe, your drains get blocked or you require alternative accommodation.
+This upgrade also includes emergency repairs to your heating system, boiler cover, repairs if you have a burst pipe, if your drains get blocked or you require alternative accommodation.